Models of communication: Gerbner

-All these different steps are creative processes that select certain features to be included.
+All these steps are creative processes that select some features to be included.
 For example, the event is never perceived in its entirety.
 Instead, the communicator has to select and interpret its most salient features.
 The same happens when encoding the message: the percept is usually too complex to be fully communicated and only its most significant aspects are expressed.
 Selection also concerns the choice of the code and channel to be used.
 The availability of a channel differs from person to person and from situation to situation.
 For example, many people do not have access to mass media, like television, to send their message to a wide audience.
 Gerbner's emphasis on the relation between message and reality has been influential for subsequent models of communication.
-However, Gerbner's model still suffers from many of the limitations of the earlier models it is based on, such as the focus on the linear transmission of information without an in-depth discussion of the role of feedback loops or of the problem of how meaning is created.
+However, Gerbner's model still suffers from many of the limitations of the earlier models it is based on.
+An example is the focus on the linear transmission of information without an in-depth discussion of the role of feedback loops.
+Another issue concerns the question of how meaning is created.